DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 .. code-block::
    AUTOMATION(4)
       FWD(40)   // move forward at DCC speed 40 (out of 127)
-      AT(1)     // when you get to sensor 1
-      STOP      // Stop the train
+      AT(40)     // when you get to sensor on pin (40) STOP      // Stop the train
       DELAYRANDOM(50,200) // delay somewhere between 5 and 20 seconds
       FWD(30)   // start a bit slower
-      AFTER(1)  // until sensor 1 has been passed
-      FOLLOW(4) // and continue to follow the automation
+      AFTER(40)  // until sensor on pin 40 has been passed FOLLOW(4) // and continue to follow the automation

+Notice that this automation does not specify the loco address.
+If you drive a loco with Engine Driver and then hand it over to this automation, then the automation will run with the loco you last drove.

 Perhaps you also have a single line shuttling between stations A and B.